fazibear/puddleofcode/content/story/2024-04-04-zig-can-you-c.md

 Ohhh...
 Noooo...
 Remember `Segmentation Fault`?
-How you gonna manage depenencies?
+How are you going to manage depenencies?

-OK OK, So try to use some of the C library in ZIG!
+OK, So try to use some C library in ZIG!
 How hard it will be?
-Lets see.
+Let's see.

 Try to write somple app using `raylib`.